Skip to main content

 You can take SgSL courses at SADeaf.
 Students learn through a “no voice” teaching method, using classroom instruction, role-play, storytelling and hand-outs.

 There are four levels to the course.
-In Level One, you attend 13 courses (two hours each) to learn the basics.
-It is $190 for non-members, and $160 for members.
-The next term begins 3 October and classes are held online via Zoom.
+In Level One, you attend 12 lessons (two hours each) to learn the basics.
+It is $200 for non-members, and $170 for members for the in-person course.
 Click here to learn more.

 Another place you can learn SgSL is at Equal Dreams, a social business that provides consultancy and services for disability inclusion and accessibility.
 Fill up this form to be the first to know when the next scheduled intake is.
-Fees start from $240.
+Fees start from $260 for early bird signups.

 You can also learn SgSL at ExtraOrdinary Horizons, a Deaf-owned learning centre.
-Their Basic Communication Level 1 Course costs $120 per person for weekday classes and $150 for weekends.
+Their SgSL 101 Course costs $250 per person f.
 Click here for more info on their courses.

 Got free classes ah?